lucasbc92/linkedin-people-connect-bot/README.md

 1. **Page Processing**: Scans the current page for "Connect" buttons
 2. **Name Extraction**: Attempts to extract the recipient's name from their profile
-3. **Connection Request**: Clicks "Connect" → "Add a note" → fills personalized message → sends
+3. **Connection Request**:
+   - With notes: Clicks "Connect" → "Add a note" → fills personalized message → sends
+   - Without notes: Clicks "Connect" → "Send without a note" (when `-n` flag is used)
 4. **Following**: Clicks any "Follow" buttons on the page
-5. **Navigation**: Moves to the next page of results
+5. **Navigation**: Moves to the next page (or previous page with `-r` flag) of results
 6. **Repeat**: Continues until all pages are processed or limits are reached

 ## Best Practices